OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 ```

 :::{note}
 Since the exponent affects the physical, world-scale, size of the points, this means that points that are closer to the camera will appear larger than those that are further away, and increasing the exponent also enhances this effect.
 In contrast, increasing the multiplicative factor will increase the visual size of the points equally for all points.
-This is because it is applied in the last step of the rendering.
+This is because it is applied in the very last step, after the exponential scaling and any pixel size effects.
 :::

 ### Limit by Size in Pixels